xyproto/wallutils/README.md

   * `xinfo` shows detailed information about the current X setup.
   * `xml2stw` for converting GNOME timed wallpapers to the Simple Timed Wallpaper format.
   * `heic2stw` for extracting the timing information from macOS dynamic wallpapers (`.heic` files) to the Simple Timed Wallpaper format.
-  * `vram` for finding the minimum amount of VRAM available for non-integrated GPUs (use `-l` to list the bus ID, a description and available VRAM for each GPU).
+  * `vram` for finding the minimum amount of VRAM available for non-integrated GPUs (use `-l` to list the bus ID, a description and available VRAM for each GPU, `-i` to include integrated GPUs).

 ## Included scripts